veuenoff/veuenoff/README.md

 ## I code things  🤣!
 - 🔭 I’m currently working as a [back-end developer!]
 - 🌱 I’m trying to soak as much as possible
-- 👯 I’m looking to collaborate with other content creators
-- 🥅 2022 Goals: try to learn as much as possible
 - ⚡ Fun fact: I love knitting and thunderstorms